-- You can also tone with Silver Grey or Smoky Blue Grey
+- For example, you can color grey: Silver Grey or Smoky Blue Grey

-- If you are looking for a blue based ultra "cold" ash blonde result, we would recommend Extra Light Cold Ash Blonde 10.1B or Very Light Cold Ash Blonde 9.1B
+- You can also go for a blue-based ash blonde color result: either Extra Light Cold Ash Blonde 10.1B or Very Light Cold Ash Blonde 9.1B

 - These colors are all shown below.

-- The recommended mix is 1 part toner to 2 parts developer.
+- The recommended mix for toner is 1:2

-- Our purple shampoo and mask are low pH sulfate-free products and will help close the cuticle after coloring as well as tone and condition.
+- Ugly Duckling's Brilliant Blonde Purple Shampoo and Mask are low pH sulfate-free products that will help close the cuticle after coloring.

 - They contain intense purple pigments which will neutralize any remaining yellowness or brassiness in the hair.